-- This migration type is used to migrate mailboxes from G-Suite to Exchange Online.
+- G Suite migration is used to migrate mailboxes from G-Suite to Exchange Online.

 - It is not required to migrate all mailboxes at once, one can migrate it in batches.

-- At one time maximum 50,000 mailboxes can be migrated.
-This migration process can be achieved through pre-defined excel file in which it is required to mention all-mailboxes’ credentials.
+- At one time, a maximum of 50,000 mailboxes can be migrated.
+This migration process can be achieved through a predefined excel file in which it is required to mention all-mailboxes’ credentials.
 The file size should not exceed 10 MB.

 - One can manage the migration process by adding and/or excluding a list of folders from it.

-After successfully mailbox migration from on-premise Exchange Server to online, it has to require to set an endpoint setting in Office 365 based on the applied migration method.
+After successfully email systems migration from on-premises Exchange Server to online, it must set an endpoint setting in Office 365 user accounts based on the applied migration method.

-At the time of migration, DNS MX Record points to the on-premise Exchange Server, and after the completion of the migration, it is required to set to Office 365.
-Once one change this setting, it will cut off all the old connections to his/her Exchange Server.
+At the time of migration, DNS MX Record points to the on-premise Exchange Server, and after the migration is complete, it is required to set to Office 365 mailbox.
+Once one changes this setting, it will cut off all the old connections to his/her Exchange Server.

-Once one applies this change, it will take up to 72 hours to recognize this change.
-And once it has done successfully, one can delete the migration batch and assign the licenses to those users otherwise mailboxes will remain disabled.
+Once SharePoint consultant applies this change, it will take 72 hours to recognize this change.
+And once it has been done successfully, one can delete the migration batch and assign the licenses to those end users; otherwise, user mailboxes will remain disabled.

-With the different migration methods, it becomes easier for any organization to move the mailboxes from Exchange Server to Exchange Online by analyzing all their criteria and requirements and selecting the appropriate migration type.
+With the different Office 365 migration migration types, it becomes easier for any organization to move the mailboxes from on -premises Exchange system to Office 365 by analyzing all their criteria and requirements and selecting the appropriate migration type.